raverpay/Raverpay/md/DEPOSIT_LIMITS_IMPLEMENTATION_SUMMARY.md

 ### SMS

 ```
-MularPay: Your wallet is locked due to deposit limit.
+RaverPay: Your wallet is locked due to deposit limit.
 Upgrade KYC to unlock.
 Visit app for details.
 ```

 ---